SumanChapagai/cyber-battlefield/README.md

 # 🛡️ Cyber Battlefield

-A beginner-friendly cybersecurity lab simulating real-world attack and defense scenarios.
-This project is designed to showcase red team vs blue team techniques with clear documentation, monitoring, and detection.
+A hands-on cybersecurity lab simulating real-world attack paths and detection workflows using Splunk, Sysmon, custom attacker payloads, and more.
+This project is designed to showcase red team vs blue team techniques with clear documentation, monitoring, and detection, while learning skills and tools used by security professionals and adversaries.

 ## 🎯 Project Goals
 - Learn and simulate attacker vs. defender cybersecurity techniques